g1a/composer-test-scenarios/README.md

         ...
     }
 ```
+This project provides the most benefit to PHP libraries that test three or more major versions of one of their dependencies; however, it is also useful to libraries that test just two major versions of some dependency.

 If you wish to be able to easily test all of the different significant possible dependency resolutions for your project, the usual course of action is to use [lowest, current, highest testing](https://blog.wyrihaximus.net/2015/06/test-lowest-current-and-highest-possible-on-travis/).
 The basic purpose of each of these tests are as follows:

 - **Current** tests run against the specific dependencies in a committed composer.lock file, ensuring that the dependencies being used do not change during the implementation of a new feature.